-- 1. Review the terms and conditions of the lease agreement with the participant prior to their signing to ensure understanding of the participant's obligations. - 2.
-Ensure participant understands the financial obligations, commitment, and expectations prior to signing the lease agreement. - 3.
-Troubleshoot questions regarding the lease with the participant to ensure the participant has all questions answered and is clear on all lease requirements. - 4.
-Provide participant's access to agencies who can serve as no-cost mediators to resolve conflicts such as landlord/tenant disputes. - 5.
-Offer, either directly through Contractor's existing programs, or through partnerships, workshops or one-on-one coaching (if needed) for landlords and youth on issues such as rights and responsibilities, fair housing, and financial management.
+1. Review the terms and conditions of the lease agreement with the participant prior to signing to ensure participant's understanding of their obligations.

+- 2. Ensure participant understands the financial obligations, commitment, and expectations prior to signing the lease agreement. - 3.
+Troubleshoot questions regarding the lease with the participant to ensure the participant has all questions answered and understands all lease requirements. - 4.
+Provide participants with access to agencies that can serve as no-cost mediators to resolve conflicts such as landlord/tenant disputes. - 5.
+Offer, either directly through Contractor's existing programs or through partnerships, workshops, or one-on-one coaching (if needed) for participants on issues such as rights and responsibilities, fair housing, and financial management.